Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 * Hardware implemented fingerprint methods
 * Plugin/Extension tracking (Silverlight, Adobe Flash, ...)
 * Tor detection
 * DNS leakage or bypasses
+* Stuff which is documented and mentioned over [here](https://github.com/CHEF-KOCH/NSABlocklist).
 * ....

 **How to archive this?**